Scale-by-scale kinetic energy budgets in multiphase turbulence: Detailed derivation of the scale-by-scale budgets

 Another choice is made by \cite{Ferrand2020} and \cite{Brahami2020} who define the two-point kinetic energy as $\overline{\delta}\rho |\delta \vect{u}|^2$.
 In this case, \cite{Brahami2020} derived an additional term due to density variations in the KHM equation (see their Eq.
 2.39), which can also be associated to the effect of the baropycnal work.
 Some additional contributions due to density variations emerge from the viscous (and the forcing) term of the Navier-Stokes equations.

-In summary, a consensus on the optimal definition of two-point kinetic energy in variable density flows remains elusive.
-Regardless of the definition, {when a sort of Favre-average is used}, a consistent term emerges, correlating pressure gradient and density variations, underscoring the baropycnal work's role as an additional scale-by-scale kinetic energy contributor. {One can sometimes read that this term appears as an artefact of the Favre average \citep{Lele1994}}.
-Density variations also appear when applied to the viscous, forcing and possibly surface tension terms.

-{Because the density is constant per phase, one could also have used the single-phase definition for the structure function, i.e. $\langle |\delta \vect{u}|^2\rangle_\mathbb{C}$, i.e. without any sort of density weighted increments.
+{Because in multiphase flows, the density is piecewise constant, one could also have used the single-phase definition for the structure function, i.e. $\langle |\delta \vect{u}|^2\rangle_\mathbb{C}$, i.e. without any sort of density weighted increments.
 The latter could therefore be interpreted as a Reynolds-averaged version for the velocity fluctuations.
 This is indeed a possible definition.
-Although it should better be referred to as the "agitation" rather than the kinetic energy, it may also solve the artefact associated with the Favre average.
+Although it should better be referred to as the “agitation” rather than the kinetic energy, it may solve the artefact associated with the Favre average (see \S\ref{sec:discussion}).
 Note that this definition would lead to the exact same KHM equation as Eq. \eqref{eq:KHM_symbolic} for the case $\mathbb{C} \in \mathbb{\{L,G\}}$ since the density is constant per phase and could thus be dropped from the structure function.}

-\cite{Narula2025} explored various definitions for scale-by-scale turbulent kinetic energy within the coarse-grained framework.
-Similar research is required to determine the most suitable definition of two-point kinetic energy in the KHM framework.
+In summary, a consensus on the optimal definition of two-point kinetic energy in variable density flows remains elusive. \cite{Narula2025} explored various definitions for scale-by-scale turbulent kinetic energy within the coarse-grained framework.
+Similar research is required to determine the most suitable definition when a point-splitting method is used.